 Offer and Booking:

 Book the tour online using the yellow „Book now“ button on this page.
 For questions or to receive an individual offer with price and tour suggestion use the contact form on this page or simply call us at +49-30-220 11 88 89 (Monday to Friday 9 a.m. to 5 p.m. local time).
 Cancellations and changes – including a change of the number of participants – are free of charge, provided that they are made not later than 48 hours before the start of the tour – payments already made will be reimbursed.

 If there are more than 30 people, the group will be split and a second guide will be assigned at no extra charge.
 The tour can be customized according to your individual needs.

 On the central Spree island lies the medieval nucleus of Berlin – the Nicolai Quarter.
 Almost completely destroyed during the Second World War, the GDR reconstructed historical buildings in 1987 and mixed them with new buildings that convey the illusion of an old town.
 The search for the origin of Berlin also takes us to the old inn called “Zum Nussbaum”, which once stood at another place, but was reconstructed and moved to the Nicolai Quarter.
 Today the Nicolai Quarter is a nice neighborhood with small souvenir shops, museums and restaurants with local cuisine.

 Other highlights of the city tour are:

-- Waterfront promenade on the Spree with fighting St. George li>
+- Waterfront promenade on the Spree with the monument of the fighting St. George